zhangbingbing77/acc102/README.md

 # 📊 WRDS Live Stock Analyzer (Data Product Project)

 ## 👤 Student Information
 - Name: Bingbing Zhang
 - Student ID: 2469540
+- Project Type: Streamlit Interactive Data Product
-- Track: Track 4 – Interactive Data Analysis Tool
+- Track 4 – Interactive Data Analysis Tool
-- Project Type: Streamlit Data Product

 ---

-# 🎯 1.
-Project Overview
+# 1. Problem Definition

-This project is an interactive financial data analysis tool built using Python and Streamlit.

-It allows users to dynamically retrieve and analyze stock performance data from the WRDS CRSP database.

-The tool focuses on evaluating risk-adjusted returns of major technology stocks using financial metrics such as:
+This project aims to analyze and compare the risk-adjusted performance of major technology stocks using historical market data from WRDS.

-- Annualized Return
-- Volatility
-- Sharpe Ratio
+The core problem is to identify which stock provides the best balance between return and risk based on empirical financial data.

+The motivation is to move beyond simple return comparison and focus on risk-adjusted investment performance.

 ---

-# ❓ 2.
-Research Question
+# 2. Target Users / Audience

-Which technology stock provides the best risk-adjusted return based on WRDS CRSP historical data?
+The target users of this project include:

+- University students studying finance, economics, or data analytics
+- Beginner investors interested in quantitative investment analysis
+- Users who want to understand risk-return trade-offs in financial markets

+The tool is designed for educational and decision-support purposes rather than professional trading.

 ---

-# 📊 3.
-Data Source
+# 3. Dataset Description

-- Source: WRDS (CRSP Daily Stock File)
+Data Source: WRDS (CRSP Daily Stock File)
-- Type: Financial market data (daily returns)
-- Access Method: Python WRDS API (on-demand query)
+Access Method: Python WRDS API (on-demand SQL query)
-- Data Retrieval Date: April 2026
+Data Retrieval Date: April 2026

+Variables:
+- date: trading date
+- ret: daily stock return
+- permno: stock identifier

+All data is retrieved dynamically upon request.
+No pre-stored datasets are used.

 ---

-# ⚙️ 4.
-Data Pipeline
+# 4. Methodology

-This project follows a two-stage workflow:

-### Step 1: Data Collection
-- Data is retrieved directly from WRDS CRSP database
+Step 1: Data is retrieved from WRDS CRSP database using SQL queries.
-- Users select a stock and time range in the Streamlit interface
-- Data is fetched on demand (not pre-stored)

-### Step 2: Data Processing
+Step 2: Data is cleaned and converted into numeric format.
-- Calculation of:
+Step 3: Financial indicators are calculated:

-  - Annualized Return
+- Annualized Return = mean(daily return) × 252
-  - Volatility
+- Volatility = standard deviation × √252
-  - Sharpe Ratio
+- Sharpe Ratio = Return / Volatility

-- Results displayed interactively in Streamlit
+Step 4: Stocks are compared based on risk-adjusted performance.

 ---

-# 🧠 5.
-Methodology
+# 5. Key Insights

-The following financial metrics are used:

-### Annualized Return
-Measures long-term growth of the stock.

-### Volatility
-Measures the risk level based on return fluctuations.

-### Sharpe Ratio
-Measures risk-adjusted performance:

-Sharpe = Return / Volatility
+The analysis shows that stocks differ significantly in both return and risk levels.

+- High return stocks often come with higher volatility
+- Stable stocks may offer lower returns
-A higher Sharpe Ratio indicates better performance per unit of risk.
+- Sharpe Ratio provides a balanced performance measure

+Overall, the best stock is not the one with highest return, but highest risk-adjusted efficiency.

 ---

-# 🛠️ 6.
-Tools & Technologies
+# 6. How to Run the Project

-- Python
-- Streamlit
-- WRDS (CRSP Database)
+Step 1: Install dependencies
+pip install streamlit wrds pandas plotly

+Step 2: Run the app
+streamlit run app.py

+Step 3: Use the app
+- Select stock from sidebar
-- Pandas
+- Choose time range
-- Plotly
+- Click load data
+- View charts and metrics

+Data is not stored locally.
+All data is fetched from WRDS.

 ---

-# 📈 7.
-Features

-- Interactive stock selection
-- On-demand WRDS data retrieval
-- Real-time financial metric calculation
-- Visualized return trends
-- Risk-return analysis dashboard
+# 📦 Project Structure

+/project
+│── app.py
+│── README.md
+│── notebook.ipynb (WRDS analysis process)

 ---

-# ⚠️ 8.
-Important Notes (Compliance)

-- No manually created or hardcoded financial datasets are used.
-- All data is retrieved directly from WRDS upon user request.
-- The application does not rely on external CSV or Excel files.
-- Data is not pre-stored to ensure compliance with Track 4 requirements.

----

-# 🚧 9.
-Limitations

-- Limited number of stocks available in the demo
-- Performance depends on WRDS server response time
-- Only historical data is considered (no real-time trading signals)
-- No macroeconomic variables included

----

-# 💡 10.
-Future Improvements

-- Expand stock universe
-- Add portfolio optimization module
-- Include macroeconomic indicators
-- Improve caching and performance optimization

----

-# 📌 11.
-How to Run the Project

-1. Install dependencies:
+# ✅ End of Report